 As set out above regular reports are brought to Cabinet on compliance with the budget during the year, as part of the integrated Performance Management Framework.
 This is in addition to the approach taken on setting the budget, where all members have been involved at an early stage in the budget setting process.
+As part of the RPP process Cabinet and all members are engaged at an early stage with briefings on key issues, risks and opportunities undertaken from July; this is then followed by a more detailed session in late Autumn setting out options and budget implications.
+Then in January the final round of RPP sessions are held prior to the formal budget setting process.

 In 2021 the Council entered into a shared service arrangement with Staffordshire County Council for its internal audit function.
-This gives greater resilience and provides a wide pool of expertise and experience which will benefit the council going forward.
+This gives greater resilience and provides a wide pool of expertise and experience benefiting the council going forward.